What is Chin Surgery?

 After Your Chin Surgery

-You will need to arrange for an adult to accompany you home and stay with you through the first night.
+You will need to arrange for someone to accompany you home and stay with you through the first night.
 As you recover, there are several things you should know:

-- A course of antibiotics and painkillers will be prescribed for you.
-It is important that you do not take aspirin as it can promote bleeding.
+- It is important that you do not take aspirin as it can promote bleeding.

 - You should plan on taking two weeks away from work to allow your bruises to clear and your chin to settle sufficiently so you are comfortable with it.

 - The nerves that give feeling to the lower lip travel through the jawbone and emerge on either side of the chin.
-Very rarely, these nerves may be damaged during surgery, usually leading to temporarily numbness in the lower lip.
+Very rarely, damage to these nerves can occur during surgery.
+This usually leads to temporary numbness in the lower lip.

 How to find the best Chin surgeon in Melbourne